Unsure how to make your Confluence content stand out? Here are four easy ways to highlight text in Confluence (and when to use them).

 - Highlight with any colour or upload an image instead (you can even use Pexels' built-in library to find one that fits your theme).

-- Choose from custom dimensions - whether you want a tiny callout box or a striking banner, you can achieve both.
+- Choose custom dimensions - whether you want a tiny callout box or a striking banner, you can achieve both.

 Limitations: